outten45/angularVivoWidgetsApp/README.md

 ## Get Started

-You must have node installed and then run.
+You must have [nodejs](http://nodejs.org/) installed and then run the following to install yeoman, brower and grunt.

+    $ npm install -g yo grunt-cli bower

+Next, install the other npm packages:

     $ npm install